 - ❖ Black women experience a maternal mortality rate three times that of white women.
-At 36 deaths per 100,000 live births, the maternal mortality rate of Black women rivals that of some developing nations around the world.
-In fact today, a woman in Lebanon has a much greater likelihood of surviving childbirth than does a Black woman living in America. the surviving childbirth than does a Black woman living in America.
-The surviving childbirth than does a Black woman living in America.
-The surviving that the surviving childbirth than does a Black woman living in America.
-The surviving that the su - ❖ Infant mortality too is especially prevalent within the Black community.
-Babies born to Black women are 2.3 times more likely to die as those born to whites.^{vii}
+At 36 deaths per 100,000 live births,5 the maternal mortality rate of Black women rivals that of some developing nations around the world.
+In fact today, a woman in Lebanon has a much greater likelihood of surviving childbirth than does a Black woman living in America.6 - ❖ Infant mortality too is especially prevalent within the Black community.
+Babies born to Black women are 2.3 times more likely to die as those born to whites.7